 If you are frustrated of dealing with your full sized oven and want something more convenient then a modern countertop oven may be just what you are looking for.
 Sure, they can make toast, but you might be surprised with just how capable today’s toaster ovens have become.
-From cookies to full course meals, this small appliance can truly change the way that you cook.
+From cookies to full course meals, this one small kitchen appliance can truly change the way that you cook.

 Let’s find you the best toaster oven for your kitchen.
 Here is a quick rundown of some of the models that receive the highest scores from owners in 2020.